volterraedge/terraform-provider-volterra/docs/resources/volterra_tcp_loadbalancer.md

   // One of the arguments from this list "tls_tcp tcp tls_tcp_auto_cert" must be set tcp = true

-  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set service_policies_from_namespace = true
+  // One of the arguments from this list "active_service_policies service_policies_from_namespace no_service_policies" must be set service_policies_from_namespace = true

-  // One of the arguments from this list "no_sni sni default_lb_with_sni" must be set no_sni = true
+  // One of the arguments from this list "default_lb_with_sni no_sni sni" must be set no_sni = true
 }